haydentherapper/LegoConstruction/documents/final.md

   for 1..10, place another
 }
 ```
-One final idea is adding a line to define the initial size of the grid.
-However, these do not currently exist as valid input.
+Finally, I would like to add the ability to define the initial size of the grid.
+However, these features do not currently exist as valid input.

-The output will be a 3D matrix, represented as a serialized matrix in a JSON format.
+The output is currently a a 3D matrix.
+This is meant to be an intermediary between the two DSLs.
 The following would be some input/output:

 Input:
 ```